sfeir-open-source/sfeir-school-github-actions/steps/03-Reusable-Workflows/README.md

 ## Make your workflow reusable and use it in the same repository

 * Use the [docs](https://docs.github.com/en/actions/using-workflows/reusing-workflows)
-* Add an required input to specify node version
+* Add a required input to specify node version